Which city is cheaper, Reykjavik or Berlin?

 Berlin is a great destination for students.
 With it's rich culture and eclectic creative side, this city appeals to many international students.
 There's also a great social scene that is perfect for university students.

-Visitors in Berlin can get around quickly with the extensive public transit system.
-There transportation system is diverse and includes the S-Bahn, U-Bahn, buses, and trams.
+Public transit in Berlin is top-notch.
+The transportation system is diverse and includes the S-Bahn, U-Bahn, buses, and trams.

 People visit Berlin because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.